Mike Sherrod, et al. v. Volkswagen Group of America, Inc., et al.

 • You do not need to hire your own lawyer to participate in the Settlement because Class Counsel will be representing you and the Settlement Class.
 But, if you want your own lawyer, you may hire one at your own cost.

-Class Counsel will also apply to the Court for service awards to the named Plaintiffs, Dana Potvin, Lisa Bultman, Michael McKarry, David Wabakken, Mohamed Hassan, Christina Merrill, Eric Levine, Patrick Donahue, Debbi Brown, Carol Radice, Terrence Berry, Amanda Green, David Wildhagen, Katy Doyle, Tashia Clendaniel, Hogan Popkess, Kory Wheeler, Harry O’Boyle, Joe Ramagli, Eric Kovalik, Charles Hillier, Labranda Shelton, Adam Moore, Tina Grove, Keech Arnsten, Scott Carter, Mike Sherrod, Christi Johnson, Mary Koelzer, and Mark Stevens, who have conditionally been approved as Settlement Class Representatives, in the amount of $2,500 each for their efforts in pursuing this litigation for the benefit of the Settlement Class.
+Class Counsel also applied to the Court for service awards to the named Plaintiffs, Dana Potvin, Lisa Bultman, Michael McKarry, David Wabakken, Mohamed Hassan, Christina Merrill, Eric Levine, Patrick Donahue, Debbi Brown, Carol Radice, Terrence Berry, Amanda Green, David Wildhagen, Katy Doyle, Tashia Clendaniel, Hogan Popkess, Kory Wheeler, Harry O’Boyle, Joe Ramagli, Eric Kovalik, Charles Hillier, Labranda Shelton, Adam Moore, Tina Grove, Keech Arnsten, Scott Carter, Mike Sherrod, Christi Johnson, Mary Koelzer, and Mark Stevens, who have conditionally been approved as Settlement Class Representatives, in the amount of $2,500 each for their efforts in pursuing this litigation for the benefit of the Settlement Class.

 Any award for Class Counsel Fees and Expenses, and any service awards to Settlement Class Representatives, will be paid separately by Defendant and will not reduce any benefits available to you or the rest of the Settlement Class under the Settlement.
 You won’t have to pay these Fees and Expenses.